 We can’t even think of confidence outside of doing something, of performing an action.
 Our confidence – or lack of confidence – provides us the context of our activities.

 Is it certitude?
 Is it knowledge?

 Is it bravery?
 Is it surety?

-Think of the times when you are confident.
+Think of times when you’re confident.
 You might be confident at playing a certain sport or playing a musical instrument.

 It could be any familiar activity.